How to Open a Liquor Store in 5 Steps

 1. The modern consumer is smarter than ever before, so be an expert in your field.

-Before customers get to your doorstep, you can bet they’ve already done their research with customer review sites and product ratings.
+Before customers get to your store, you can bet they’ve already done their research with customer review sites and product ratings.
 Shopping is no longer something that begins when a customer enters your store; often, the experience is almost done by then.
 With services like Drizzly and Minibar, many customers are even trying to avoid in-person interactions altogether.

 Mayer says education is what makes the difference—whether they’re reading reviews, blogs, or something else. “[Before], people didn’t know about wineries.
 Now people check on ratings.
 People check on deals.
 People check on how the wineries are doing.”